gethynellis/Databricks/Module 5 Delta Lake.md

 **Exercise 2: Creating a Delta Table**
 Objective: To understand how to create Delta tables in Delta Lake.
 Tasks: Create a Delta table using sample data.
 Write a command to view the schema and the contents of the table.
+You will use a Notebook and the language should be Scala

 1. First, let's create some sample data.
 Run the following commands:
 ```scala